whomrrobot8/game-c-/README.md

 # game-c-
-i have created this game using c++ and this is my first project
+i have created this game using c++ this is my first game